List of sports events affected by the virus from China

 Singapore athlete of the year awards on Feb.
 26 postponed.

 International Boxing Association's European Continental Forum in Assisi, Italy on Feb.
-29 cancelled.
+29 canceled.

 World Chess Federation's presidential council meeting moved from China to United Arab Emirates on Feb.
 28-29.